X9He/tripPlannerAPI/README.md

-# README
+# TripPlanner API

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the backend code for the TripPlanner app, written in ruby and rails, built as a RESTful API for a frontend or mobile app to consume.

-* Ruby version
+* Ruby version 2.5.3

-* System dependencies

-* Configuration
+* Rails version 5.2.2

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* PostgreSQL as database

+###Features

+* Input a list of locations you want to visit for the day, and a starting location, this API will spit back out an optimal route

+###Upcoming

+* Users can create an account and save trips

+* Taking in consideration of business hours

+* Suggest lunch and dinner places on the way

+* Users can input trip preferences

+* Suggest trips based on past user data

+* Jobs are spun up with Kafka during high load